espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 The Visual Studio Code shows a **Debug toolbar** on the top of the editor with several actions as explained in [Visual Studio Code Debug Actions](https://code.visualstudio.com/docs/editor/debugging#_debug-actions).

 9. If you press F5 (Continue/Pause) the processor will run and halt at the next breakpoint.
-If you press F5 again, it will stop at the next breakpoint and so on.
-The user will be able to see that LED is changing the state after each click to "Continue" program execution.
+If you press F5 again, it will stop at the next breakpoint and so on. you will be able to see that LED is changing the state after each click to "Continue" program execution.

 # Halting the Target Manually